Combat Writing: Discovery in Publishing

 Step 2.
 [SM: Source Material] After reflecting on the desired outcome of the piece, type out your first draft.
 Created entirely by you, the human.
 This becomes your "source material" and the foundation for all subsequent analysis.

 Step 3.
 [C: Context Brief] Describe and establish clear context: Who you are (or your team), your purpose for writing this piece, what you're attempting to accomplish, and the stakes involved.
 Share this context with multiple AI models.
-We use Anthropic's Claude, xAI's Grok, and our customized ChatGPT agent “Learning Producer”.
+We use Anthropic's Claude, xAI's Grok, and our customized ChatGPT agent “Learning Producers”.

 Sparring Stage